mishgod/libft/README.md

 ## Description

 This is my own library containing re-code basic functions of the C standart library.
-It also containes utility functions needed in future projects.
+It also contains utility functions needed in future projects.

 Compilation was with flags: `gcc -Wall -Wextra -Werror`.